microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accessreviewhistoryinstance-generatedownloaduri.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Generates a URI for an [accessReviewHistoryInstance](../resources/accessReviewHistoryInstance.md) object whose **status** is `done`.
+Generates a URI for an [accessReviewHistoryInstance](../resources/accessReviewHistoryInstance.md) object the **status** for which is `done`.
 Each URI can be used to retrieve the instance's review history data.
-Each URI is valid for 24 hours and can be retrieved by fetching the **downloadUri** property from the desired [accessReviewHistoryInstance](../resources/accessReviewHistoryInstance.md) object.
+Each URI is valid for 24 hours and can be retrieved by fetching the **downloadUri** property from the [accessReviewHistoryInstance](../resources/accessReviewHistoryInstance.md) object.

 ## Permissions